-Capital assets include, land, land improvements, buildings and improvements, furniture and equipment, vehicles, leased equipment and construction in progress.
+Capital assets include, land, land improvements, buildings and improvements, furniture and equipment, vehicles, leased equipment.
 These capital assets are used to provide services to students and are not available for future spending.
 Although the School district's investment in capital assets is reported net of related debt, it should be noted that the resources to repay the debt must be provided from other sources, since capital assets may not be used to liquidate these liabilities.

 A portion of the School District's net position, represents resources that are subject to external restrictions on how they may be used.
-The balance of unrestricted net position is a deficit balance.
+The balance of unrestricted net position may be used to meet the government's ongoing obligations to students and creditors.

-Current and other assets increased over prior year mainly due to an increase in property taxes receivable from the 2021 levy.
-The additional taxes collected during the fiscal year also contributed to an increase in cash.
-An increase in intergovernmental receivable can be attributed to grants from the American Rescue Plan.
+Current and other assets increased over prior year.
+An increase in valuations accounts for the increase in property taxes receivable and the increase in taxes collected contributed to an increase in cash.
+Software subscriptions paid in advance account for an increase in prepaid expenses while a decrease in intergovernmental receivable can be attributed to the School District requesting more of their awards during the fiscal year.

-An increase in accounts payable for educational materials was offset by decreases in contracts and retainage payable due to the completion of the middle school and stadium projects, accounting for the decrease in current and other liabilities.
+There are no contracts or retainage payable in fiscal year 2023 due to the completion of outstanding construction projects, mainly accounting for the decrease in current and other liabilities.

-Long-term debt decreased from fiscal year 2021 though principal payments made during the year.
+Long-term debt decreased from fiscal year 2023 though principal payments made during the year.